adoptium/temurin-build/RELEASING.md

         - Create a New Item in the folder linked above that copies the `pipeline_jobs_generator_jdk` job.
 Call it `pipeline_jobs_generator_jdk<new-version-number>`.
         - Change the `Script Path` setting of the new job to `pipelines/build/regeneration/jdk<new-version-number>_regeneration_pipeline.groovy`.
 Don't worry if this currently doesn't exist in this repo, you'll add it in step 3.
         - Update the `Script Path` setting of the JDK-HEAD job (`pipeline_jobs_generator_jdk`) to whatever the new JDK HEAD is.
 I.e. if the new head is JDK16, change `Script Path` to `pipelines/build/regeneration/jdk16_regeneration_pipeline.groovy`
-        - At some point the JDK N version will get to be maintained in an update repository.
-At that point a switch-over of job names from `jdkXX` to `jdkXXu` has to happen.
     * If you are REMOVING a JDK version:
       - Delete the job `pipeline_jobs_generator_jdk<version-you-want-to-delete>`
   2. Create the new build configurations for the release - https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/jobs/configurations: